Your Questions Answered

 What is satotea?

-Who is your tea for?
+Who is this for?
 Is it suitable for beginners?

 What is organic tea?